Last Updated on January 14, 2026 by Ewen Finser

 So, especially if your staff is not already comfortable with cloud tools, expect to spend time on training.

 Most of the time, Dext processes documents fast and accurately.
 But processing can be slow depending on peak times or with large, tricky documents.
-Also, OCR does occasionally misread totals or tax on messy receipts, so you still need human review.
+Also, while its OCR is 99% accurate, it’s still vital to have a human review and verify any messier files.

 Pricing

-Dext prices Prepare based on number of documents and users.
-For example, small businesses will pay around $27/month, including a few hundred documents and multiple users.
+Dext’s pricing is based on the number of documents and users.
+For example, small businesses will pay in the mid twenties each month for a few hundred documents and multiple users.
 Accounting and bookkeeping firms pay per client, with fixed-fee plans that cover unlimited users inside the firm.

 - Cloud-first accounting and bookkeeping firms